cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ## Installing Services
 The Cloudify Manager cluster best-practice consists of three main services: PostgreSQL Database, RabbitMQ, and a Cloudify Management Service.
-Each of these services is a cluster of three nodes and each node should be installed separately by order.
+Each of these services is a cluster comprised of three nodes and each node should be installed separately by order.
 Another optional service of the Cloudify Manager cluster is the Management Service Load Balancer, which should be installed after all the other components.
 The following sections describe how to install and configure Cloudify Manager cluster services.
 The order of installation should be as follows:
 1. [PostgresSQL Database Cluster ] ({{< relref "install_maintain/installation/installing-cluster.md#postgresql-database-cluster" >}})